arena-respawn/arenares-maps/README.md

-type "sv_allow_point_servercommand always" in console command to enable custom configuration provided by the map.
+Type "sv_allow_point_servercommand always" in console command to enable custom configuration provided by the map.

 Collection of Arena Respawn maps for TF2.